+The EU is the largest donor of development aid in the world.
+It is committed to increasing its contribution and donating at least 0.7% of its gross national income per year.
 The EU shares interests with both the ECO and the Centre and is active and maintains a delegation in all the countries in the region.
 The EU's relations with individual countries are generally improving and the EU has active projects ongoing in many countries, including the Partnership and Cooperation Agreements (PCA) with several countries.
 Some ECO countries fall within specific programmes, such as the European Neighbourhood Policy (ENP) that supports better economic integration of specific countries, including Azerbaijan.
 Increasing regional programmes with support of the Centre could be attractive to the EU and support it in meeting several of the country-level cooperation goals.
 The EU is already involved in regional energy projects involving many but not all ECO countries, such as the SEMISE project and the Energy Conservation Initiative in the Building Sector in Eastern Europe and Central Asia (ESIB).
 Both could offer opportunities of implementing best practices that could be applied throughout the region.